1991mirec/kiwi/README.md

 ```

 ## Deployment
-Under app you will find secret.env.example file please make a copy with name secret.env and change
+Under app folder you will find secret.env.example file please make a copy with name secret.env and change
 <API_KEY> with corresponding api key which will be used with each request in header.

 to run all the services please build them first with command `docker-compose build`